aouimar/Shops/readme.md

-This application is programmed using PHP/LARAVEL 5.4 and Bootstrap 4.3 Some useful command that i used to do somme setting and database configuration:
+This application is programmed using PHP/LARAVEL 5.4 and Bootstrap 4.3 Some useful command that i used to do some setting and database configuration:

 php artisan key:generate